 I have lived in the desert of Las Vegas for nearly three years now.
-My partner and I have gotten in and out of debt, had our fair share of travel opportunities and hopped around various industry jobs and freelance gigs.
+I have gotten in and out of debt, had our fair share of travel opportunities and hopped around various industry jobs and freelance gigs.
 Feeling ultimately unfulfilled, we thought about the next move.
 So, now what?
 What is this life?
 Great question…

 In its entirety, I had a love/hate relationship to living in Las Vegas.
 Though, it’s with a heavy heart to say goodbye as I’m leaving on a high note of gratitude as I enter my 30th year around the sun.
 Thank you to the creative community I was so lucky to stumble upon in the downtown Fremont East community… but let’s take it back to when this caravan lifestyle began…